 Whether or not serious bodily injury actually occurred may also be irrelevant in a deadly conduct charge, but any actual injuries or deaths could elevate other charges.
 The only requirement for a deadly conduct charge is that someone’s actions could have resulted in such serious harm.

-Penalties for Deadly Conduct
+What are the Penalties for Deadly Conduct?

 Depending upon the severity of an incident or someone’s criminal history, deadly conduct can be charged as either a Class A misdemeanor or a third-degree felony.
 This means a conviction is likely to result in incarceration, fines, and/or probation.